 Persons with TTNtv have involvement of skeletal muscle.
-The skeletal muscle phenotype is mild, and not likely secondary to heart failure, but rather a consequence of the expression of TTNtv in the muscles.
+The skeletal muscle phenotype is mild, and not likely secondary to heart failure, but rather a consequence of TTNtv in the muscles.
 Myopathic features were common and ultrastructural investigations of myocytes identified uneven and discontinuous M-line and large depositions of glycogen flanked by autophagosomes and lysosymes, providing the first ultrastructural evidence of perturbations in autophagic flux.
 Together, these findings emphasize the need for specialized diagnostic workup in patients with relevant symptoms or objective signs of muscle involvement.

 Clinical perspectives